-While unquestionably best known for its diverse, endearing lemurs, Madagascar is also home to intriguing mammal oddities such as the elusive fossa and insectivorous tenrecs, 120 endemic bird species, half the world’s chameleons and some 365 (and counting) endemic frogs.
+While unquestionably best known for its diverse, endearing lemurs, Madagascar is also home to intriguing mammal oddities such as the elusive fossa and insectivorous tenrecs, around 120 endemic bird species, half the world’s chameleons and some 365 (and counting) endemic frogs.

 Why Choose Rainbow for your Madagascar Wildlife Holiday?